Justin322322/social-media-manager-template/docs/google-sheets-template.md

 ### 2. Set Up Content Calendar Tab
 1. Rename the first tab to "Content Calendar"
-2. Add the column headers in row 1
+2. Add the column headers in row 1 exactly as shown above
 3. Format headers with bold text and background color
 4. Freeze the first row for easy navigation